 The future face of language education

 What will the language education of the future look like?
-While forced at home because of COVID-19, we have already seen a sneak peek.
-According to UNESCO data, school closure in March 2020 affected about 80% of the student population in the world.
-During the pandemic, the only tool to allow the continuation of education has been online teaching, both in compulsory and informal education (private lessons, professional language courses, and so on).
+During and after the COVID-19 pandemic, we have already seen a sneak peek.
+According to UNESCO data, school closures in 2020 and 2021 affected about 80% of the student population in the world.
+During the pandemic, the only tool to allow the continuation of education was online teaching, both in compulsory and informal education (private lessons, professional language courses, and so on).

-The pandemic has accelerated deep transformations in teaching, and in particular concerning language teaching.
+The pandemic has indeed accelerated deep transformations in teaching, and in particular concerning language teaching.
 Online learning will not replace educational institutions as we have come to know them, but it is destined to increasingly shape the future of the education industry.
+In this blog post, we will explore how the future of language teaching could look like.

 A long-term transformation in education